hacks-guide/Guide_Wii/docs/bricks.md

 ## Diagnosis

 This is a section intended to help you diagnose a potential brick, in order by least to highest console functionality.
-If you seem to have a brick that isn't covered in this section or in the guide, please join the Nintendo Homebrew Discord server for support.
+If you seem to have a brick that isn't covered in this section or in the guide, please scroll to the bottom of the page for support instructions.

 ### Wii Boot Process